Search

 bio-laura

-Laura Varela is a cultural translator and channels her upbringing on the US/ Mexico border in El Paso, TX, into her work, transcending cultural, linguistic, and physical boundaries through film and contemporary art installations.
+Laura Varela is a cultural translator and channels her upbringing on the US/ Mexico border in El Paso, TX, into her work, transcending cultural, linguistic, and physical borders through film and contemporary art installations.
 She is based in San Antonio, TX, a hub for her filmmaking and artistic endeavors.
 She is a producer for the VoxFem Network, a platform for innovative, international women artists and changemakers.
-Her role as a Producer/Director for documentary films and a digital consultant further underscores her commitment to social justice movements and her life’s work in service to her community.
+Her work as a Producer/Director/Writer for documentary films further underscores her commitment to social justice movements and her life’s mission to use art and storytelling to uplift the Latinx/Chicanx community.
+She is developing a feature film, QUEEN OF THE ACCORDION, based on the life of Conjunto musician Eva Ybarra; and the documentary REBECCA FLORES: UNDER THE SOUTH TEXAS SUN with Anne Lewis.

-Varela’s documentary, As Long as I Remember: American Veteranos, was broadcast on PBS from 2010 to 2016 via American Public Television.
-Un Trip: raúlrsalinas and The Poetry of Liberation, a film (documentary short) by Anne Lewis and Laura Varela, is currently on its film festival run and has won numerous awards.
-Her films have received funding from the California Humanities Documentary Fund, The National Association of Latino Arts and Culture, Humanities Texas, Latino Public Broadcasting’s Public Media Content Fund, ITVS Diversity Development Fund, and the Bexar County Public Arts Fund.
-Varela is an award-winning filmmaker and lectures and screens her work nationally, internationally at cultural centers and Universities.
-She has taught classes on documentary film at the University of Texas-San Antonio.
+Varela lectures and screens her work nationally and internationally at cultural centers and Universities.
+She taught classes in 2012-2013 on documentary film in the Department of Race, Ethnicity, Gender and Sexuality Studies at the University of Texas San Antonio.
 Varela is an alumnus of the PBS Producers Academy, the NALAC Leadership Institute, the NALIP Producers Academy, the NALIP Latino Media Market, and the Creative Capital Professional Development Workshop.
-She is a University of Texas Department of Radio-TV and Film graduate.
+She is a graduate of the University of Texas Department of Radio-TV and Film.
 Artist Residencies include Swarthmore College, Art for Change, NYC, and the Hochschule Niederrhein, Faust Academy, and the University of Bielefeld in Germany.

 Elizabeth_4web